swastik/ember-cli-styles-reloader/README.md

 }
 ````

 ... and everything should work just fine.
+In case your `liveReloadHost` is different (e.g. if you are using a virtual machine), you should its IP that instead of `127.0.0.1`

 ## Configurations